hughbien/notebook/khan_academy_chemistry.md

 ========================================

-**Ionization Energy** is the energy required to remove an electron from the neutral version of the item.
+**Ionization Energy** is the energy required to remove an electron from the neutral version of the atom.

 An **ion** is an atom with a different number of protons and electrons.
 They have charges.